-Sr. Lineworkers (Troubleshooters) will be required to carry a pager and are required to respond to call-outs between shifts within thirty (30) minutes of being paged.
+Sr. Lineworkers (Troubleshooters) will be required to carry a pager and are required to respond to call-ins between shifts within 30 minutes of being paged.
 Additional details regarding shifts and overtime assignments will be discussed between the Union and Management.